anushaihalapathirana/PWP/README.md

 ***Note*** : _the sqlite db files are already present in the project (hrcodedb and payrolldb).
 Please delete them first to run these scripts_

-1. run hrcore_data_script.py.
-This file contains the script to create the HRCore database and insert data to the database.
+1. __init__.py file contains the script to create the HRCore database and then insert data to the database.
 You can change/add/delete insert values in there.

 ```
-    python hrcore_data_script.py
+    flask init-db
+    flask testgen
 ```

 2. run payrolldb_data_script.py file using below command. it will generate the payroll database and insert data to the table.